-Not only is Florida Hospital Orlando the best cardiac program in the state—and 32nd best in the country, according to U.S. News & World Report—but our Florida Hospital Cardiovascular Institute is also one of the leading facilities anywhere for women’s heart health, and for good reason.
+Florida Hospital is ranked #1 in Florida and #44 in the nation by U.S. News & World Report for Cardiology and Heart Surgery.
 Heart disease is the leading cause of death among women over the age of 65.
 In this age group, heart disease kills more women than all cancers combined, and women are four to six times more likely to die of heart disease than breast cancer.
 Making matters worse, while women have about the same risk of heart attack as men do at age 65, they are less likely to survive, perhaps because they don’t receive treatment as soon as men.

 At the Florida Hospital Cardiovascular Institute, we’re committed to changing that.
 We have the highest volume of women’s cardiology cases in the country, which means our experts can tailor a prevention and treatment plan for women in all stages of heart health.
 In addition, we have female cardiologists who can see patients either in the clinic or the hospital.
 We also offer women a cardiac risk assessment so they can get a better sense of their risk of developing heart disease in the future.